zephyrproject-rtos/zephyr/boards/arm/mimxrt1064_evk/doc/index.rst

 	if the debugger cannot flash the part, see :ref:`Troubleshooting RT1064`

 A debug probe is used for both flashing and debugging the board.
-This board is configured by default to use the :ref:`opensda-daplink-onboard-debug-probe`, however the :ref:`pyocd-debug-host-tools` do not yet support programming the external flashes on this board so you must reconfigure the board for one of the following debug probes instead.
+This board is configured by default to use the :ref:`mcu-link-jlink-onboard-debug-probe`.

 .. _Using J-Link RT1064: